GavriYashar/Matlab-Editor-Plugin/README.md

 ### Clipboard Stack
 Accessible via `CTRL + SHIFT + V`.
 Can be closed by pressing `ESCAPE`, moved around by dragging the frame.
 A double click will insert selected text from ClipboardStack to matlab
 ### File Structure
 Accessible via `CTRL + F12`.
 Can be closed by pressing `ESCAPE`, moved around by dragging the frame.
 Will show class methods and functions, as well as sections in a tree.
-Selecting a node will jump to selected function/method/section
+Selecting a node will jump to selected function/method/section.
+Searching Sections, and Functions using simple contains or regular expressions (toggleable in focused window via `CTRL + F12`).
 ### Details View
 If active editor is changed, details view will now be automatically synched.
 This behaviour can be changed if `autoDetailViewer` is set to `false` in `CustomProps.properties`.